 Some technical documentation and instructions are best left to a wiki: MineOS wiki.
 Here you will find comprehensive instructions and step-by-step screenshots for every step getting your server up and running!

-- Download the MineOS Turnkey ISO for your architecture: (~300MB)
+- Download the MineOS Turnkey ISO for your architecture: (more available in wiki)

 - Burn the ISO to a cd/dvd and boot in your machine